Mohammed-Shatara/flutter_bloc_mediator/README.md

 );
 ```

+---

-### 6. Managing BlocHub Instances
+### 6️⃣ Managing `BlocHub` Instances

-You can access the `BlocHub` instance using:
+Access the `BlocHub` instance:

 ```dart
 BlocHubProvider.of(context)
 ```

-To register a new member:
+Register a new BLoC:

 ```dart
 BlocHubProvider.of(context).registerByName(aBloc, "CounterABloc");
 ```

-To remove a registered bloc by name:
+Remove a registered BLoC:

 ```dart
 BlocHubProvider.of(context).removeByName("CounterABloc");
 ```

-To clear all registered bloc members:
+Clear all registered BLoCs:

 ```dart
 BlocHubProvider.of(context).clear();
 ```

+---

-### Example Output
+## 📌 Example Output

 ```
 CounterB received increment event from CounterA: Counter = 1 CounterA received increment event from CounterB: Counter = 2
 ```

+---

-## Benefits
+## 🎯 Key Benefits

-- **Loose Coupling:** BLoCs do not need direct references to each other.
+✅ **Loose Coupling:** BLoCs don’t need direct references to each other.\
-- **Better Maintainability:** Communication logic is centralized in `BlocHub`.
+✅ **Better Maintainability:** Centralized communication logic in `BlocHub`.\
-- **Improved Testability:** Individual BLoCs can be tested in isolation without worrying about dependencies.
+✅ **Improved Testability:** Easily test individual BLoCs in isolation.

+---

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
-Feel free to open an issue or submit a pull request.
+If you have ideas for improvements or find issues, feel free to open an issue or submit a pull request.

+---

-## License
+## 📜 License

-This package is released under the MIT License.
+This package is released under the **MIT License**.